Rackover/Broadcast/README.md

 ### Usage
 Before using the client, you have to instantiate it.

-`BroadcastClient clientInstance = new BroadcastClient(string broadcastServerAddress, string nameOfYourGame, bool allowOnlyIPV4)`
+`BroadcastClient client = new BroadcastClient(string broadcastServerAddress, string nameOfYourGame, bool allowOnlyIPV4)`

 Notes :
 - If you choose to allow IPV6 (by setting `allowOnlyIPV4` to `false`), DNS resolution **may be extremly slow** due to a Microsoft bug.